Catholic Church in Bosnia and Herzegovina

-The Catholic Church in Bosnia and Herzegovina is part of the worldwide Catholic Church under the spiritual leadership of the pope in Rome.
+The Catholic Church in Bosnia and Herzegovina is a part of the worldwide Catholic Church under the spiritual leadership of the pope in Rome.

-According to the latest census from 2013, there are 544,114 Catholics in Bosnia and Herzegovina, making up 15.41% of the population.
+According to the latest 2013 census, there were 544,114 Catholics or 15.41% of the population of Bosnia and Herzegovina.

+According to the official Bishops' Conference of Bosnia and Herzegovina, the total number of Catholics in Bosnia and Herzegovina in 2022 was only 333,790.

 History

 Antiquity

 Christianity arrived in Bosnia and Herzegovina during the first century AD.
 Saint Paul wrote in his Epistle to the Romans that he brought the Gospel of Christ to Illyria.
 Saint Jerome, a Doctor of the Church born in Stridon (modern-day Šuica, Bosnia and Herzegovina), also wrote that St. Paul preached in Illyria.
 It is believed that Christianity arrived with Paul's disciples or Paul himself.

 After the Edict of Milan, Christianity spread rapidly.
 Christians and bishops from the area of present-day Bosnia and Herzegovina settled around two metropolitan seats, Salona and Sirmium.
-Several early Christian dioceses developed in the fourth, fifth and sixth century.
+Several early Christian dioceses developed in the fourth, fifth and sixth centuries.
 Andrija, Bishop of Bistue (episcopus Bestoensis), was mentioned at synods in Salona in 530 and 533.
 Bishop Andrija probably had a seat in the Roman municipium Bistue Nova, near Zenica.
 The synod in Salona decided to create the new diocese of Bistue Vetus), separating it from the Diocese of Bistue Nova.
 Several dioceses also were established in the south at Martari (present-day Konjic), Sarsenterum, Delminium, Baloie and Lausinium.

-With the collapse of the Western Roman Empire in 476 and with the ravaging and the settling of Avar and Slavic tribes, this church organization was completely destroyed.
+With the collapse of the Western Roman Empire in 476 and with the ravaging and settling of Avar and Slavic tribes, this church organization was completely destroyed.

 Medieval era

 After the arrival of the Croats on the Adriatic coast in the early seventh century, Frankish and Byzantine rulers began baptizing them as far inland as the river Drina.
-Christianization was also influenced by the proximity of old Roman cities in Dalmatia, and spread from the Dalmatian coast towards the interior of the Duchy of Croatia.
+Christianization was also influenced by the proximity of old Roman cities in Dalmatia and spread from the Dalmatian coast towards the interior of the Duchy of Croatia.
 This area was governed by the archbishops of Split, successors of Salona's archbishops, who attempted to restore the ancient Duvno Diocese.
 Northern Bosnia was part of the Pannonian-Moravian archbishopric, established in 869 by Saint Methodius of Thessaloniki.

-Diocese of Trebinje was the first diocese in this area established in the Middle Age.
+Diocese of Trebinje was the first diocese in this area established in the Middle Ages.
 It is mentioned for the first time in the second half of the 10th century during the pontificate of Pope Gregory V.